AasrithaBhamidipati/RackTrackManagement/replit.md

 - Design theme: Clean white and blue color scheme with professional header
 - UI/UX: User-friendly and appealing modern design with highlighted branding
 - Functionality: Complete drag-and-drop upload interface
+- Layout preference: Full-width layout that utilizes complete page width when opened in new tabs